sutrismodern/Go-Language-Project-/README.md

 Hello, welcome to my repository.
-It's January 2024 and I started learning Go in the winter of technology.
+It's January 2024 and I started learning Go in the winter of tech.